-The Hartford Financial Services Group is an insurer offering a range of commercial and personal property/casualty insurance and financial products.
-Its commercial operations include auto, liability, and workers' compensation policies, as well as specialty insurance policies.
+The Hartford Financial Services Group is a major US provider of commercial and personal property/casualty insurance.
+Its commercial operations include workers' compensation, auto, and liability coverage as well as specialty insurance policies.
 The Hartford also offers consumer homeowners and auto coverage.
 The group has been the direct auto and home insurance writer for AARP's members for about 35 years.
 In addition, the company provides group life, accident, and disability benefits.
-Through its mutual fund division, the company offers wealth management products and services.
+Through its mutual fund division, the firm offers wealth management products and services.
 The Hartford has been in business since 1810.

 Sales and Marketing

-The Hartford promotes its commercial and group benefits products through a network of thousands of independent agents, wholesalers, and brokers, as well as through third-party administrators and trade associations.
-It markets personal lines through a number of channels, including direct-to-consumer campaigns utilizing direct mail, digital marketing, television, and print advertising.
-The group also markets personal lines products through independent agents.
+The Hartford promotes its commercial and group benefit products through a network of thousands of independent agents, wholesalers, and brokers, as well as through third-party administrators and trade associations.
+The group markets personal lines through its AARP partnership, independent agents, and direct-to-consumer campaigns utilizing direct mail, digital marketing, television, and print advertising.

-The company's mutual funds team sells through broker-dealer organizations, independent financial advisors, defined contribution plans, bank trust groups, and other channels.
+The company's mutual funds team sells through broker-dealer organizations, financial advisors and consultants, defined contribution plans, bank trust groups, and other channels.

 Mergers and Acquisitions

-The Hartford agreed to buy specialty insurance and reinsurance firm The Navigators Group for $2.1 billion in mid-2018.
-That purchase will bring a number of specialty lines to The Hartford's operations, as well as expanding its business abroad.
+The Hartford acquired specialty insurance and reinsurance firm The Navigators Group for $2.2 billion in 2019.
+The purchase brings a number of specialty lines to The Hartford's operations and expands its business abroad.
 Navigators operates in Europe and certain emerging markets; it serves as an underwriting agency on the Lloyd's of London market.
 Navigators' operations are being combined with The Hartford's Specialty Commercial and Middle Market lines to form two new businesses: Global Specialty and Middle and Large Commercial.
 The property/casualty operations are being marketed under The Hartford brand, while the reinsurance and wholesale businesses will continue under the Navigators brand.